• Skip to primary navigation

 Regular Option: Steamed jasmine rice, brown rice, or your favourite noodles.

-Low Carb Option: cauliflower rice, zucchini noodles, or these low carb noodles.
+Low Carb Option: cauliflower rice, zucchini noodles, or low carb noodles.

 (Note: A few extra thai basil leaves sprinkled on top adds a nice freshness as well)